hashes02/herd_pro/README.md

-# How to remove Laravel Herd Pro
+# How to use Laravel Herd Pro

  1. Install Laravel Herd
  2. Close Laravel herd